 ReStore Fast Facts:

-- Since 2004, the Habitat LA ReStore in Gardena has helped divert over five million pounds of reusable materials from local area landfills.
+- Since 2004, the Habitat LA ReStore in Gardena has helped divert over six million pounds of reusable materials from local area landfills.

-- Both the Gardena and Norwalk ReStore locations are “e-waste” collection sites.
+- All 3 of our ReStore locations in Torrance, Norwalk and Bellflower are “e-waste” collection sites.
 Donations of television & computer monitors, computer towers/hard drives and other electronics help keep electronic waste from landfills and help Habitat LA fund building projects all over the greater Los Angeles area.

 - Trucks are sent out daily to pick up items all over Los Angeles.
 To arrange a pick-up of your donation, please read about how to Donate Items.

 - The ReStore receives new, used, discontinued or surplus building materials, appliances and home furnishings from companies, contractors, retailers, film and television studios and individuals.

 A: Yes!
 Our ReStores are open to the general public with deep discounts on home improvement items (furniture, lighting, cabinets, etc.) and building materials.
 We are open Tuesdays through Saturdays from 9am-6pm.